NadineDaum/robustness-of-rational-learning/README.md

 # Robustness of Rational Learning Under Distorted Exposure
 ## Informational Lock-In in a Bandit Model of Biased Sampling
 This repo contains the code for my master's thesis.
-Let's see why small recommendation distortions can derail our rational learning.
+Let's see why and when algorithms get stuck.

 Author: Nadine Daum